 Hopefully this list is helpful for you as you embark on your New Years Resolutions list!
 Let us know how YOU are making a difference in your home this year.

-Best wishes to you in 2019.
+Best wishes to you in the coming year.
 May your joys be many and your trash bags be few!